Annytomica/cherry-mildew-detector/README.md

 ## Bugs

 ### Fixed
-- Repo to large for deployment on Heroku
+- Repo too large for deployment on Heroku

 **Description:**
 The slug size limit of 500MB for Heroku was exceeded when deploying an empty page streamlit app